 So… you want your resume to glow?
-There is a lot of competition out there and it’s best to stay away from overused and exacerbated lingo.
-Forget being "passionate" or being "driven".
-It's time for some up-to-date buzzwords to keep you at the top.
-Here are the top 10 buzzwords of 2019:
+A resume is not an easy thing to write.
+There is a lot of competition and it’s best to stay away from overused and exacerbated resume lingo.
+Forget being "passionate" or being "forward driven".
+It's time to update your buzzwords - keeping your resume at the top of the resume pile.
+Here is a list of some killer buzzwords for 2020:

 Collaborating.
 Stay away from over-used words like “communication skills”.
-Instead, talk about how you've collaborated or networked.
+Instead, talk about how you've collaborated and networked.
 Make sure to give details about the positive outcomes of your networking.

 Driven to action.
 Talk about what motivates you in the workplace and why.
 What would you like to accomplish in your career and how are you going to do that?
 Have you learned new skills, new programs, new training options?

 Coordinated.
-Do you take charge?
+Do you take charge in the workplace?
 What situations have you organized and how did you take on significant accountability.
 Talk about your leadership qualities and how you coordinated your responsibilities.

 Flexibility.
 Employers like to hear that you can adapt and change to new situations and environments.
 Describe situations that needed you to change directions and how you were able to accomplish that.